 When is someone with a cold or flu actually contagious?

 The common, contagious cold is a brief, mild illness, usually lasting no more than a week.
 The flu can last somewhat longer, generally for about one to two weeks.
-The early symptoms of a cold are headache, sneezing, chills, and/or a sore throat start two to three days after you have been infected.
-Flu symptoms appear about 1-4 days after infection, and can include a high fever (103°F to 104°F in adults; as high as 106°F in small children), chills, fatigue, body aches, headache and/or a sore throat.
+The early symptoms of a cold are sneezing, and/or a sore throat starting two to three days after you have been infected.
+Flu symptoms appear about 1-4 days after infection and can include a high fever (103°F to 104°F in adults; as high as 106°F in small children), chills, fatigue, body aches, headache and/or a sore throat.

 The CDC says that “Most healthy adults may be able to infect others beginning 1 day before symptoms develop and up to 5 to 7 days after becoming sick.
 Children may pass the virus for longer than 7 days.”

-This is also important information to remember because of the flu, since many people who have the flu may not have easily recognizable symptoms.
+This is also important information to remember, since many people who have the flu may not have easily recognizable symptoms.
 This means you can be contagious even before you know you are sick.